-1. Industrial temperature range product for 15ns and 20ns speed grade are available as a standard device.
-2. Green parts available.
+- Industrial temperature range product for 15ns speed grade is available as a standard device.
+All other speed grades are available by special order. - Green parts available.
 For specific speeds and packages contact your sales office.

 LEAD FINISH (SnPb) parts are in EOL process.
 Product Discontinuation Notice - PDN# SP-17-02